Police move in and begin dismantling pro-Palestinian demonstrators' encampment at UCLA

-LOS ANGELES (AP) — Police removed barricades and began dismantling a pro-Palestinian demonstrators' fortified encampment early Thursday at the UCLA campus after hundreds of protesters defied police orders to leave, about 24 hours after counter-protesters attacked a tent encampment on the campus.
+LOS ANGELES (AP) — Police removed barricades and began dismantling a pro-Palestinian demonstrators' fortified encampment early Thursday at the University of California, Los Angeles, after hundreds of protesters defied police orders to leave, about 24 hours after counterprotesters attacked a tent encampment on the campus.

-Police detained a handful of people on campus, tying their wrists with zip ties.
-The law enforcement action came after officers spent hours threatening arrests over loud speakers if people did not disperse.
+Police detained a handful of people on campus, their wrists in zip ties.
+The action came after officers spent hours threatening arrests over loud speakers if people did not disperse.
 Hundreds of people had gathered on campus, both inside a barricaded tent encampment and outside of it in support.

-As police helicopters hovered overhead, the sound of flash-bangs, which produce a bright light and a loud noise to disorient and stun people, could be heard as police moved in.
-Chants of “where were you last night" could be heard.
+As police helicopters hovered overhead, the sound of flash-bangs, which produce a bright light and a loud noise to disorient and stun people, pierced the air.
+Protesters chanted “where were you last night?” as the officers approached.

+California Highway Patrol officers wearing face shields and protective vests stood with their batons protruding out to separate them from demonstrators, who wore helmets and gas masks and chanted, “you want peace.
+We want justice.”

-Demonstrators rebuilt the makeshift barriers around their tents on Wednesday afternoon while state and campus police watched.
+Demonstrators rebuilt the makeshift barriers around their tents on Wednesday while state and campus police watched.

 Tent encampments of protesters calling on universities to stop doing business with Israel or companies they say support the war in Gaza have spread across campuses nationwide in a student movement unlike any other this century.
 The ensuing police crackdowns echoed actions decades ago against a much larger protest movement protesting the Vietnam War.